githubuniverseworkshops/codeql/workshop-2022/README.md

 We can visualize the data flow problem as one of finding paths through a directed graph, where the nodes of the graph are elements in the program that have a value, and the edges represent the flow of data between those elements.
 If a path exists, then the data flows between those two nodes.

 CodeQL for Ruby provides data flow analysis as part of the standard library.
-You can import it using `import codeql.ruby.DataFlow` and `codeql.ruby.TaintTracking`.
-The library models nodes using the `DataFlow::Node` CodeQL class.
-These nodes are separate and distinct from the AST (Abstract Syntax Tree, which represents the basic structure of the program) nodes, to allow for flexibility in how data flow is modeled.
+You can import the data flow library using `import ruby` (which in turn imports `codeql.ruby.DataFlow`), and you can import the taint tracking library using `import codeql.ruby.TaintTracking`.
+Data flow tracks the flow of the same precise values through the program.
+Taint tracking is less precise, and tracks the flow of values that may change slightly through the program.
+Both libraries model program elements using the `DataFlow::Node` CodeQL class.
+These nodes are separate and distinct from the AST (Abstract Syntax Tree) nodes, which represent the basic structure of the program.
+This allows greater flexibility in how data flow is modeled.

 There are a small number of data flow node types – expression nodes and parameter nodes are most common.
 We have seen the `asExpr()` method to convert a `DataFlow::Node` into the corresponding control flow node and the `getExpr()` method to convert a control flow node into the corresponding AST node; there is also `asParameter()`.

-In this section we will create a data flow query by populating this template:
+In this section we will create a taint tracking query by populating this template:

 ```ql
 /**